 Based on the half-life estimate, it could take anywhere from 10 to 14 hours for a dose of Ambien to leave a person’s system completely.
 As with many prescription medications, metabolites may form as the body processes the drug.
 These metabolites stay in the system longer than the primary drug does.

-If you or a loved one live with an addiction to Ambien, consider seeking treatment.
-At The Recovery Village patients receive safe and professional detox support before moving forward with addiction therapy.
-Call The Recovery Village at Palmer Lake today to speak with a representative about how treatment can work for you.
+If you or someone you love is struggling with an addiction to Ambien, The Recovery Village at Palmer Lake can help.
+At our licensed treatment facility, patients receive safe and professional detox support before moving forward with addiction therapy.
+After rehab treatment, we provide ongoing aftercare support that helps people continue the lifelong recovery journey.
+Contact us today to speak with a representative about treatment programs that can work well for you.

 The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.